angular/angular/aio/content/guide/what-is-angular.md

 To see Angular in action, see our [Getting Started](start) tutorial.
 This tutorial uses [stackblitz.com](https://stackblitz.com/), for you to explore a working example of Angular without any installation requirements.

-To explore Angular's capabilities further, we recommend reading through the sections, Understanding Angular and Developer Guides.
+To explore Angular's capabilities further, we recommend reading through the sections [Understanding Angular](guide/component-overview) and [Developer Guides](guide/routing-overview).

 @reviewed 2021-09-14